OpenBB-finance/OpenBB/website/content/platform/usage/financial_statements.md

 This data set is where you can find EPS, FCF, P/B, EBIT, quick ratio, etc.

 Target's quick ratio could be one reason why its share price is losing traction against the market.
-Its ability to pay current obligations is not optimistically reflected in a 0.27 score, approximately 50% below the historical median.
+Its ability to pay current obligations is not optimistically reflected in a 0.27 score.

 ```python
 ratios = obb.equity.fundamental.ratios("TGT", limit=50, provider="fmp").to_df()